 If your KICKR stops changing resistance, your issue is likely one of the following:

 - The KICKR switched from SIM into ERG mode.
 SIM mode allows Zwift to control the resistance based on the course gradient.
-If you are running other software that interacts with the KICKR at the same time, such as the Wahoo Fitness app or TrainerRoad, it's possible you may have unintentionally switched your KICKR to a different mode.
+If you are using other software that interacts with the KICKR at the same time, such as the Wahoo Fitness app or TrainerRoad, it's possible you may have unintentionally switched your KICKR to a different mode.
 Unpairing any other app should help solve this issue.

 - Your trainer difficulty is turned off.
 In the Settings menu for Zwift, it's possible to turn off your trainer difficulty, making the trainer keep a flat, unchanging resistance.
 Modifying this setting may help.